tmct/android-library/README.md

 #### ProGuard

-If you choose to [ProGuard](http://developer.android.com/tools/help/proguard.html) an app bundled with the Tealium Library; please be sure to add the following to your ProGuard configuration:
+If you choose to [ProGuard](http://developer.android.com/tools/help/proguard.html) an app bundled with the Tealium Library; please be sure to start with the default configuration located at ```${sdk.dir}/tools/proguard/proguard-android.txt```.
+The following rules will also need to be added to the default:

 ```
+-keepclassmembers class fqcn.of.javascript.interface.for.webview {
+   public *;
+}

 -keep class com.tealium.library.* {
     public <init>(...);
+    <methods>;
 }
 ```